MrMaslyak/MrMaslyak/README.md

 </div>

-### I live and breathe coding, downhill biking, and music.
+### I live and breathe coding, downhill biking-GYM, and music.
 ### For me, it's not just a hobby — it’s who I am.

 ###  Language and Tools: